dwarvesf/brainery/memo/continuous-translation.md

 ![[memo/assets/continuous-translation/5d971ebb8af780ed2ad9e7626daf0d8c_MD5.png]]

-Locize has integration support for a variety of frontend systems.
+Localize has integration support for a variety of frontend systems.
 You can integrate Locize by following steps:

 * Follow [https://docs.locize.com/integration/getting-started](https://docs.locize.com/integration/getting-started) to create a Locize account and project.
 * After the project is created, we will have `project id` and `api key`.